We’re in the midst of a travelogue, and this is already the fourth article. I recommend you to start at the beginning if you have not already done so.

 Again it is Jesus and Paul who show us the importance of uniqueness, personal growth, cooperation, mutual acceptance far beyond our limitations and natural borders.
 Think of the Phoenician woman or the Good Samaritan, where national boundaries are broken.
 The Pentecostal movement, the so-called outpouring of the Holy Spirit, and the Later Rain were moments when the Eternal You revealed himselves in a new, cross-border, tolerant form, poured out on “all flesh”.
 Again, the church generally could not take the step.

 My thinking has changed through all this.
 It seems as if the life of each individual and humanity as a whole evolve in parallel, just at different speed, and the incomprehensible It reveals itself in different forms of Eternal You to each person according to one’s present state of knowledge.

 This for me is a model of the plan of God.
 As George Box put it, every model is wrong, but some are very useful.
 This model is currently the most useful for me to explain my understanding of the Bible, my image of God, my experiences, my horizon of experience, and my being.

 From this model flows a great love and respect for the Bible, at least for me.

-It is the accumulated experience of generations of people telling us how their Divine Ego experienced the Eternal You getting a glimpse at the incomprehensible Es.
+It is the accumulated experience of generations of people telling us how their Divine Self experienced the Eternal You getting a glimpse at the incomprehensible It.

-It is the encouragement that this Eternal You meet us where we are.
+It is the encouragement that this Eternal You meets us where we are.
 It manifests itself at every stage of human development.
 And if we get involved in his plan, draw closer to the Eternal You, he promises us that he will come closer to us.
 This does not talk about geographical distances.
-It corresponds to what is meant when the Bible says: Christ more like.
+It corresponds to what is meant when the Bible says: more Christ-like.
 Our Divine Self breaks through more and more, through our imprint, our injuries, our false ego.
-Until we can finally say with all my heart: I am.
+Until we can finally say with all our heart: I am.